 PRO TIP: The Aglaonema is one of a handful of plants that can adapt to fluorescent lighting conditions.
 Combined with its relatively low watering demands and beautifully variegated leaves, it’s a strong and original choice for an office plant!

 The Aglaonema is a mainstay of favorite houseplant lists everywhere!
-With its unique and full foliage, easy care, and ability to adapt to almost any home or office space, it’s hard to find a more versatile stunner.
+With its unique and lush foliage, easy care, and ability to adapt to almost any home or office space, it’s hard to find a more versatile stunner.

 If you are unsure about the lighting conditions in your home or office, read our guide for how to measure light in your space.